dbads/dbads/README.md

 If you like some idea, let me know.

 - **If you are looking for someone to build together I am in 😄**

+*I had put the idea repo private for so may years, I thought I would work on these ideas in someime future, but that seems not to work.
+So I made it public, if not me then maybe someone else would do it 😅*